huggingface/transformers/README.md

 The second line of code downloads and caches the pretrained model used by the pipeline, while the third evaluates it on the given text.
 Here the answer is "positive" with a confidence of 99.97%.

 Many tasks have a pre-trained `pipeline` ready to go, in NLP but also in computer vision and speech.
-For example, we can easily extract detect objects in an image:
+For example, we can easily extract detected objects in an image:

 ``` python
 >>> import requests